These Tories Are Furious With The Telegraph For Calling Them "Brexit Mutineers"

 "I'm a Scottish Conservative, so reading overblown headlines about myself is part of the job," he told BuzzFeed News.
 "This one, other than looking like an incredibly disappointing line-up for the new series of I'm A Celebrity, simply shows a fundamental misunderstanding of the issue.

-"We are leaving the EU in March 2019, so this is not about if, or when, we leave the EU, those things are settled.
+"We are leaving the EU in March 2019, so this is not about if, or when, we leave the EU – those things are settled.
 It's about how.
 We want the government to be in the strongest possible position to bring home the best deal.

 "Putting the date on the bill jeopardises that, and it's disappointing that those who argued most strongly for Brexit are the ones most keen to see the government tie its own hands."